TheJunkler/Microcontroller-Sensor-Graphing/README.md

 ## The Software

 ### Arduino Programming
-Using Arduino's native language I was able to create a simple prgram that takes the input data from each sensor and display the results as serial text
+Using Arduino's native language I created a simple prgram that takes the input data from each sensor and display the results as serial text

 <i>Testing the LDR Photoresistor with Arduino serial monitor</i><t>